 1. The Town of "Kill Devil Hills"

 One of the most popular questions visitors ask is how the name Kill Devil Hills came about.
-Several versions of the story circulate on the Outer Banks.
+Several versions of the story circulate within the Outer Banks.
 One legend suggests the pirates who once called these shores home are to blame.
 Apparently, one night while taking a "shore leave", a surly lot of buccaneers were sitting amongst the sand dunes that towered over the landscape, drinking moonshine that was "strong enough to kill the devil."
-Another version holds that in the 1700's William Byrd of Virginia, apparently no admirer of the Carolinas, wrote that "most of the rum they get in the country comes from New England, and is so bad and unwholesome that it is not improperly called "Kill Devil."
+Another version holds that in the 1700s, William Byrd of Virginia, who was apparently no admirer of the Carolinas, wrote that "most of the rum they get in the country comes from New England, and is so bad and unwholesome that it is not improperly called "Kill Devil."
 Other lore suggests the town received its moniker from an old brand of rum that washed ashore at the dunes here, the only surviving cargo from a nameless shipwreck.

 2. The Black Pelican Restaurant in Kitty Hawk

 3. The Seven Sisters of Nags Head

 The Seven Sisters is known today as an area located in Manteo near milepost 14.
 The area got its name during the end of the Civil War when a slaveowner released his seven slaves to return to their homeland.
 These seven slaves, all sisters, disappeared the next day after their release when a large storm bombarded the region...leaving seven large sand dunes in its wake.

 4. Manteo's Roanoke Island Inn and Pioneer Theatre